doubleSlashde/KeepTime/README.md

 **You need to close the application manualy before you shutdown your PC.
 Otherwise the last running project is not saved to database.**

 # Install
 Download and execute .jar file (see [releases](https://github.com/doubleSlashde/KeepTime/releases)).
+The start may take up to one minute.
 You should put the .jar in an extra folder as a *logs* and a *db* folder will be created next to it.\
-It is recommended to run the application at windows start.
+It is recommended to run the application at windows start so you do not forget to track your time.
+To do this follow these steps:
 * Copy the keeptime.bat file from this repo next to the *.jar*.
 Adapt the path inside the *keeptime.bat* to the name of the *.jar* file (if needed).
 Try starting the application by executing the *keeptime.bat* file.
 Close the app
 * Open the autostart folder: Press *Windows+R*, execute *shell:startup*
 * Create a shortcut to the *.bat* in the autostart folder